xArm-Developer/xArm-Python-SDK/doc/api/xarm_api.md

 :param mode: default is 0
     0: position control mode
     1: servo motion mode
         Note: the use of the set_servo_angle_j interface must first be set to this mode
+        Note: the use of the set_servo_cartesian interface must first be set to this mode
     2: joint teaching mode
         Note: use this mode to ensure that the arm has been identified and the control box and arm used for identification are one-to-one.
     3: cartesian teaching mode (invalid)